 Tinted moisturizer just makes me look brighter and feel better about my skin.

 I’m a firm believer in letting my skin breathe, and tinted moisturizer allows it to—even if my skin desires additional coverage for the occasional blemish or breakout.
 For those with skin that doesn’t require weighty formulas, tinted moisturizer is a great alternative to thick foundation that can mask your natural beauty.
 Depending on how you prefer your product, you can create the best formula to suit your skin’s needs.
 Ultimate coverage control?
 I think I hear someone’s pores throwing a skin-top party!

-To make your own tinted moisturizer, you’ll need:
+Okay, here’s how to make your own tinted moisturizer.
+You’ll need: